betterobjects/activeql/docs/index.markdown

       mileage: Int
 ```

-and will generate the following schema, incl. resolvers using (per default) a MongoDB to read and write data, executable by the GAMA starter app without any further efforts.
+and will generate the following schema, incl. resolvers using (per default) a MongoDB to read and write data, executable by the ActiveQL starter app without any further efforts.

 * a type definition
 * a query for the type (by id)